Plainridge Park Casino

 Plainridge Park is operated by PENN Entertainment.
 The casino giant has run the slots and harness races since 2015.
 Plainridge is the lone slots parlor that the state allows under the Expanded Gaming Act, which opened the possibility of casino gambling in Massachusetts in 2011.
 It remains the only live racing track in Massachusetts.

-Sports betting in Massachusetts is now live, with retail sports betting having launched on Tuesday, Jan.
-31 at 10 a.m.
-Now, sports fans in the state can place their bets at Plainridge Park through PENN’s Barstool Sportsbook.
-PENN Entertainment owns Plainridge Park, and it uses the Barstool Sportsbook brand.
+Sports betting in Massachusetts is now live, with retail sports betting having launched earlier this year on Jan.
+31. Now, sports fans in the state can place their bets at Plainridge Park through PENN’s Barstool Sportsbook.
+However, Barstool will be rebranding to ESPN Bet this fall.

 Plainridge Park Casino Details